 Water quality is important to recreational lake use but is not the only factor that can affect swimmers and boaters.
-Click here for tips on lake related health and safety issues including information on potentially dangerous wildlife, toxic substances, amoebae, bacteria and other factors that can impact your enjoyment of our lakes and waterways.
+Learn more information on wildlife, toxic substances, amoebae, bacteria and other factors that can impact your enjoyment of our lakes and waterways.

 In addition, six stations at two parks (Dinky Dock on Lake Virginia, and Lake Baldwin Park on Lake Baldwin) are monitored bi-weekly for bacterial contamination.
 Additional temporary stations, or parameters, are added as needed to facilitate specific studies, or to determine the cause of unusual conditions that may be observed.

 The area is monitored at the same frequency as Dinky Dock, and is usually within State standards for bacterial contamination.
 The presence of dogs in the beach area, however, creates an elevated risk for other parasites that cannot be tested for, and for which there are not accepted recreational beach standards in place.
 Because the beach is a designated no swimming area, additional sample based posting is not performed.

 This area is permanently CLOSED to people for the purpose of swimming.

 Water Quality Monitoring Program

 The city monitors 22 permanent ambient water quality stations on 21 lakes and the outfall canal.
 These stations are monitored monthly for a wide range of water quality parameters including: Total Nitrogen, Total Phosphorous, pH, Dissolved Oxygen, Chlorophyll a, Turbidity, Alkalinity, Color and Clarity.